microsoft/AzureArcSCVMMTSG/Upgrade_PreflightCheckErrorOnPrem.md

 **Error message**

  During the Azure Arc resource bridge (ARB) upgrade, a series of pre-flight validations take place.
 Any errors at this stage indicate missing pre-requisites.
-This document addresses the following two pre-flight validation errors encountered during the ARB upgrade. -
+This document addresses the following two pre-flight validation errors encountered during the ARB upgrade:

  - Upgrade Operation Failed with error: The specified network settings are incorrect: Control Plane Endpoint IP is invalid: Control Plane Endpoint IP is overlapping with the IP address pool